wasp-os/wasp-os/README.rst

       python3-pil python3-pip python3-serial
     pip3 install --user pysdl2

-You will need a toolchain for the Arm Cortex-M4. wasp-os is developed and tested using the `GNU-RM toolchain
+You will also need a toolchain for the Arm Cortex-M4. wasp-os is developed and tested using the `GNU-RM toolchain
 <https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm>`_
 (9-2019-q4) from Arm.

 .. note::

-    There are known problems with toolchains older than gcc-7.3 due to problems with link-time-optimization (which is enabled by default).
+    There are known problems with toolchains older than gcc-7.3 when link time optimization is enabled during the MicroPython build (and LTO is enabled by default).

 Get the code from `https://github.com/daniel-thompson/wasp-os <https://github.com/daniel-thompson/wasp-os>`_ :